adsbynimbus/kotlin-mpp-template/README.md

 ### Project

-The project version defaults to `development` unless built within Github actions which will compute the version using tag ref that started the build.
+The project version defaults to `1.0-development` unless built within Github actions which will compute the version using tag ref that started the build.

 ### Dependencies